Unit Co-ordinator: Dr Yash Shrivastava

-You are required to submit two copies of your bound, written treatise covering your work on the project.
-If you have an external supervisor, you are required to also give them a copy.
+You are required to submit the written treatise covering your work on the project online via blackboard.
+If you have an external supervisor, then it is advised that you also mail them a copy to save marking time.

 Your Treatise is marked by your supervisor(s), together with any external supervisor(s) that you have, plus other academic staff members at the discretion of the Project Co-ordinator.
 If the mark falls outside the range 50--74, then other academic staff members will also read and mark the treatise.
-Additionally, if the 1st marker differs significantly from your WAM, or if the 1st and 2nd markers differ significantly, another marker is called for.
+Additional markers may also be used, if the 1st marker differs significantly from your WAM, or if the 1st and 2nd markers differ significantly.
 These markers are all electrical engineers, but are not necessarily an expert in the field of your topic.

 You are required to give a seminar presentation on your work.
 This will be scheduled in the first couple of days of the examination period.

 Your seminar will be assessed by two members of staff, not including your supervisor (as a general rule).
-For more information, see the Presentation Guidelines (except that for your seminar, you will be allocated a 20-minute time slot (1 minute of set-up, 14 minutes of talk and 5 minutes of questions)).
+For more information, see the Presentation Guidelines (you will be allocated a 12-minute time slot (1 minute of set-up, 9 minutes of talk and 2 minutes of questions)).
 If desired, you can also perform a demonstration, for your supervisor(s), in addition to your presentation.

 Your supervisor(s) will mark you on the basis of how well you have managed your time and resources during the semester(s).
 Setting and meeting goals, managing your time, and working well with others are all important aspects of project work.
 Regular meetings with your supervisor(s) is one of the best ways of showing your good management of your project.